Religion, Spirituality, and the Arts Seminar

 Congratulations to the next group of 12 artists

-partipating in the seminar in the fall.
-They are as
+partipating in the second seminar in the fall of 2014.

 Jean Arnold, Gabrielle Cerberville, Anthony Elia, Kim